sakloui/jorban-martysmods.github.io/docs/other-shader-repositories/index.md

 ---
-title: Shader Repositories
+title: Other Shader Repositories
 layout: default
-nav_order: 4
+nav_order: 6
 has_children: true
 has_toc: true
 ---

 # ReShade Shader Repositories

-Dive deep into a curated collection of pages and guides, dedicated to various esteemed shader developers and their repositories.
+Dive deep into a curated collection of pages and guides, dedicated to shader developers for ReShade.

 These repositories are the very essence of ReShade, crafting its unique identity in the world of graphical enhancements.